history of the motor industry in Gorki began in 1932 with the

 free-wheel hubs and stronger axles.
 Leaf spring suspension

 with arm-type shock absorbers, side-valve underpowered engine and

 manually adjustable drum brakes stayed on till the end of the

+production.
 Interestingly GAZ-69 never had factory-fitted

 outside mirrors.
 That's why they are different on almost every